CCC Events

 June 7, 2016 · The Willard Intercontinental Hotel

 There has been a dramatically increasing interest in Artificial Intelligence (AI) in recent years.
 AI has been successfully applied to societal challenge problems and it has a great potential to provide tremendous social good in the future.
-In this workshop, we will discuss the successful deployments and the potential use of AI in various topics that are essential for social good, including but not limited to urban computing, health, environmental sustainability and social welfare/disadvantaged segments of society.
+In this workshop, we discussed the successful deployments and the potential use of AI in various topics that are essential for social good, including but not limited to urban computing, health, environmental sustainability and social welfare/disadvantaged segments of society.

 Computing Research: Addressing National Priorities and Societal Needs